RylandB/Proposal-Generator/Documentation/User.md

 ## Using Puma

 - Once logged in, you should first make your way to the "Input Data" tab
-- Here, you will be greeted with fields for:
-  - Asset Code
-  - Symbol
-  - Issue
-  - Issuer
-  - Quantity
-- You should now fill these out according to the data you would like to submit
-- Once filled out, navigate to the "Results Tab"
-- Here, you will be greeted with a "Submit Info" button.
-Click it to retrieve your results
-- After a short wait, you will be greeted with your results
+- Fill out your data using the input fields on the left of the screen
+- Once finished building your porfolio, use the link in the bottom right of the page as well as the "Submit" button
+- After Cheetah has been sent your data, it is time to move to the "Results" tab to see your results
+- You can now use the side-by-side comparison to see how much using Accutech will change your profits

 ## Contact
 - japerales@bsu.edu